Harris County Inmate Care Package Rules

 • Housing facility and cell block location

-Depending on the inmate location, all inmate letters and legal paperwork are to be sent to one of the addresses:
+Depending on the inmate location, all inmate letters and paperwork are to be sent to one of the addresses:

 FacilityAddress